smartobjectoriented/so3/doc/source/so3_jtag_rpi4.rst

 -  The reason a software breakpoint cannot be set before an app is launched is because a software breakpoint through JTAG is simply replacing the instruction where we want to break by the ARM ‘HLT’ instruction.
-However is the app is not yet loaded we don’t know where this would be.
+However if the app is not yet loaded we don’t know where this would be.

 -  Once an app is loaded and is the active process the ‘HLT’ instruction